Malindo Air says data leak caused by ex-staffers at contractor firm

 Kaspersky said parts of the leaked databases were up for sale on the dark web.

-Malindo Air said in a statement that two former employees of e-commerce services provider GoQuo (M) Sdn Bhd in their development centre in India "improperly accessed and stole the personal data of our customers".
+Malindo Air said in a statement that two former employees of e-commerce services provider GoQuo in their development centre in India "improperly accessed and stole the personal data of our customers".

 The airline said the data breach has since been contained and the matter has been reported to the police in Malaysia and India.